DC1996/insurance-calc/README.md

-# insurance-calc
+# Insurance calculator

+A simple responsive webpage that provides an insurance calculator function based on the priklad_CP_js.xlsx table.
+The amount is calculated automatically after the user fills all the required fields.

-This template should help get you started developing with Vue 2 in Vite.
+Made with Vue 2 and Vuetify.

 ## Recommended IDE Setup